-Sales-Our sales team is organized by both region and end market.
-Domestically, we have an experienced group of regional sales managers underneath a national sales director, along with dedicated team members for the oil and gas proppants and the industrial and specialty end markets.
-Our oil and gas proppants team is lead out of our Houston office and is regionally positioned in the oil & gas markets across the U.S. This staff consists of experienced experts in the use of frac proppants in the oil & gas industry.
-Internationally, we opened our first office abroad in 2011 in Shanghai, China, through which we expect to establish key partnerships with local industry leaders and develop business opportunities across the Asia Pacific region.
-As we make decisions to enter or expand our presence in certain end markets or regions, we will continue to add dedicated team members to support that growth.

-- Marketing-Our marketing team coordinates all of our new and existing customer outreach efforts as well as identify emerging market trends and new product opportunities.
-This includes producing exhibits for trade shows and exhibitions, manufacturing product overview materials, participating in regional industry meetings and other trade associations and managing our advertising efforts in trade journals. - Transportation and Logistics-Our transportation and logistics team manages domestic and international shipments by directing inbound and outbound rail and truck traffic, supervising equipment maintenance, coordinating with rail carriers to ensure equipment availability, ensuring compliance with shipping regulations and strategically planning for future growth. - Technical-Our technical team is anchored by our corporate laboratory in Berkeley Springs, West Virginia and our oil & gas laboratory in Houston, Texas.
-At these facilities, we perform a variety of analyses including: - analytical chemistry by X-Ray Fluorescence ("XRF") and Inductively Coupled Plasma ("ICP") spectroscopy; - particle characterization by sieve, SediGraph, Brunauer, Emmett and Teller ("BET") surface area and microscopy; - ore evaluation by mineral processing, flotation and magnetic separation; - · API frac sand evaluation, including crush resistance; and - American Foundry Society ("AFS") green sand evaluation by various foundry sand tests.
+- Sales-Our sales team is organized by both region and end market.
+We have an experienced group of dedicated sales team members for the oil and gas proppants and the industrial and specialty end markets.
+Our oil and gas proppants team is led out of our Houston office and is regionally positioned in the oil and gas markets across the U.S. This staff consists of experienced experts in the use of frac proppants in the oil and gas industry.
+Our industrial and specialty products sales team is strategically located near our major customers.
+As we make decisions to enter or expand our presence in certain end markets or regions, we will continue to add dedicated team members to support that growth. - Marketing-Our marketing team coordinates all of our new and existing customer outreach efforts as well as identify emerging market trends and new product opportunities.
+This includes producing exhibits for trade shows and exhibitions, manufacturing product overview materials, participating in regional industry meetings and other trade associations and managing our advertising efforts in trade journals. - Transportation and Logistics-Our transportation and logistics team manages domestic and international shipments by directing inbound and outbound rail, barge and truck traffic, supervising equipment maintenance, coordinating with rail carriers to ensure equipment availability, ensuring compliance with shipping regulations and strategically planning for future growth. - Technical-Our technical team is anchored by our Industrial & Specialty Products laboratory in Berkeley Springs, West Virginia and our oil and gas laboratory in Houston, Texas.
+At these facilities, we perform a variety of analyses including: - analytical chemistry by X-Ray Fluorescence ("XRF") and Inductively Coupled Plasma ("ICP") spectroscopy; - particle characterization by sieve, SediGraph, Brunauer, Emmett and Teller ("BET") surface area and microscopy; - ore evaluation by mineral processing, flotation and magnetic separation; - API frac sand evaluation, including crush resistance; and - American Foundry Society ("AFS") green sand evaluation by various foundry sand tests.